Blenrep (Belantamab Mafodotin)

 Who Should Not Take Blenrep

-Do not use Blenrep if you are allergic to belantamab mafodotin or any of the ingredients listed.
-This medicine is not intended for children or adolescents under 18 years of age.
+Do not use Blenrep if you have had an allergic reaction to belantamab mafodotin or any of its ingredients.

 Medical Conditions to Discuss